txrx0101/devopsdao-docs/devopsdao-summary.md

-# What is devopsdao?
+# What is dodao.dev?

-Devopsdao is a decentralized uniform platform for quality software development and design work, a decentralized marketplace for developers and designers.
+Dodao.dev is a decentralized uniform platform for quality software development and design work, a decentralized marketplace for developers and designers.
 We are building the app as a multi-platform dApp, it is currently available on Android and web, it will also be available on iOS, MacOS, Microsoft and LINUX.
 We would like the people use our dApp on their preferred platform, we do not want to create any boundaries.
 We believe future dApps must be multi-chain and multi-platform.
+We have recently launched our own Dodao AppChain on Tanssi Network.

-The dApp is built to support multiple chains.
-Withdrawal of funds is already available to Ethereum, Fantom, Moonbeam, Avalanche, Polygon, while we add more chains to withdrawals, we are also working on deploying our contract to the mentioned chains so devopsdao will be available on the native blockchain as well.
+The dodao.dev is built to support multiple chains.
+Withdrawal of funds is already available to Ethereum, Fantom, Moonbeam, Avalanche, Polygon, Fantom Sonic Testnet while we add more chains to withdrawals, we are also working on deploying our contract to the mentioned chains so dodao.dev will be available on the native blockchain as well.

-Because of our multi chain focus devopsdao will be available to a much larger community than an dApp on only one chain.
+Because of our multi chain focus dodao.dev will be available to a much larger community than an dApp on only one chain.
 We believe in the future of multi chain dApps, and cross chain transactions.
 We believe that cross-chain transactions will help the adoption of this innovative technology.

-# What makes devopsdao unique?
+# What makes dodao.dev unique?

-Devopsdao is being built with the developers and designers as a center piece.
-We are building devopsdao with the community in mind, the DAO will be owned and governed by the community.
+Dodao.dev is being built with the developers and designers as a center piece.
+We are building dodao.dev with the community in mind, the DAO will be owned and governed by the community.

 Our solution is a decentralized solution, totally different than the centralized competition.
 Our